Barbara-Nartey/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to delete all files
+a script that creates directories